Heat Awareness Day 2014

 Prevent Heat Stroke.
 As your pet’s body temperature increases, it cannot accommodate excessive external heat.
 Extreme heat can lead to heat stroke resulting in multiple organ dysfunctions.
 Keep your pet out of the heat and in a cool, shaded area.
 Provide access to water.

 Prevent Sun Burn.
 White dogs and cats and those that have thin or no hair are more susceptible to sunburn.
 Just like humans, they can sunburn.
 Use pet safe sunscreens and keep your pet out of the sun.
 Some sun blocks contain potentially harmful ingredients, so consult your veterinarian before applying sunscreen to your cat.

 Avoid Dog Walks on Hot Pavement.
 Pavement can get extremely hot and can cause lacerations, paw infections and burnt pads.
 Unfortunately, these injuries are often not apparent to the human eye.
 Walk dogs when temperatures are coolest or in shaded areas on the grass.

 Keep Your Pet Safe Around Water.
 It is a myth that all dogs are good swimmers.
 Keep a watchful eye on them around pools, lakes or any other body of water.
 Ensure fresh water is available to ensure your pet does not drink water from the pool.
-Visit our blog to learn more about Dog Water Safety.

 Safely Remove Ticks.
 Ticks transmit disease, which can cause fatal complications.
 If you notice a tick on your pet, it is important to remove it immediately and carefully.
-Visit our blog for tips about properly Removing Ticks.

 Ensure your pet has access to plenty of fresh water and a way to cool off.
 Never leave pets in parked vehicles.
 If you notice that your pet is in distress, visit your veterinarian right away.